konvajs/site/source/docs/vue/Save-Load.md

 layout: vue_page
 ---

-## How to serialize and deserialize Konva stage?
+## How to serialize and deserialize Konva stage with Vue?

 Pure `Konva` has special mechanizm to save/load full canvas stage with `node.toJSON()` and `Node.create(json)` functions.
 [See demo](https://konvajs.github.io/docs/data_and_serialization/Simple_Load.html).